6604062630064/cv-project/README.md

 # cv-project

-A simple webside made with React.
+A simple website made with React.